vverma022/mujcentral2.0/README.md

 > Use this command for update your project: `ncu -i --format group`

 ## Roadmap
+- [ ] Add support for Assingments
-- [ ] Upgrade eslint to v9
+- [ ] Add paid solutions to papers
-- [ ] Add resend for success subscriptions
+- [ ] Add email support to contact us
+- [ ] Limit user intractivity in confessions and unimates

 ### Frameworks